When you think of yoga, what comes to mind will depend on your specific experience with the practice.

 What are some different types of yoga and their benefits?
 Among the most widely practiced, especially in places such as the U.S. and Europe, are Vinyasa, Ashtanga, Bikram (or "hot yoga") and a handful of others.

 The great thing about yoga is that it offers health perks for both your body and mind—such as relieving stress and boosting flexibility—plus you can practice alone at home, in group classes, or at various types of studios and retreat centers.
+Overall, cultivating a yoga practice is a great way to own your health and well-being.

 Popular Types of Yoga Explained